Second Free F1 Practice Report & Results 2023 Hungarian F1 GP

 The quickest sector times were:

-1:18,445 min was the fastest lap time of last year's FP2 in Hungary.
-It was clocked by Charles Leclerc with the Ferrari F1-75.
+1:41,480 min was the fastest lap time of last year's (wet) FP3 in Hungary.
+It was clocked by Nicholas Latifi with the Williams.

 |P